Show Filters

 Now that you’re ready for the system implementor’s arrival, it’s time to design your future state product.
 Here, anchoring to the technology’s core functionality is critical while incorporating nuances that make your business (and processes) truly unique.
 Finding the balance requires the organization to:

-• Focus on Standardization: Organizations typically implement new systems to become more efficient through automation or additional capabilities.
+Organizations typically implement new systems to achieve operational efficiency through process automation or additional capabilities.
 However, configuring automation for complex, bespoke processes can be costly during implementation and recurring maintenance.
-Look for opportunities to simplify your processes to leverage the technology’s leading practices whenever possible.
+Look for opportunities to simplify your processes through process standardization, leveraging the best practices and leading practices of technology whenever possible.

-• Design for Roles, not People: Subject matter experts (SMEs) may anchor their design criteria based on how they (and their collaborators) work today.
+Subject matter experts (SMEs) may anchor their design criteria based on how they (and their collaborators) work today.
 Sometimes, the SMEs must be challenged to avoid configuring the system around their current organizational constructs.
-Instead, they should strive to optimize the process by leveraging the system capabilities, as designed, and tweak roles and organizational structures accordingly to ensure successful adoption and minimize handoffs.
+Instead, they should strive for process optimization by leveraging the system capabilities, as designed, and adjust roles and organizational structures accordingly to ensure user adoption and minimize handoffs.

 • Adopt an End-to-End Mindset: Today’s technologies are designed with built-in end-to-end leading practices.
 Therefore, they require cross-functional collaboration and negotiation to achieve optimal functionality for the organization and should not be modified to support current silos and organizational hierarchies.